-- All State 4-H Horse rules will be followed regardless of circumstances. - Ribbons will be awarded using the American Ribbon System which is a placing system. - Stallions over one year of age will not be allowed to show in any class. - All Exhibitors must comply with county regulations and rules set by Montezuma County Fair Board. - There are three division, English, Western and Ranch Horse.
-Exhibitors may show in all divisions but must declare the Divisions in which they wish to take points in for Over All Awards before the start of the show Entries must be made online at montezuma.fairentry.com by July 11 by 4:00 p.m. - Jumpers in open class are not levels tested and will be jumping at their own risk. - Classes may be combined, added, or dropped at the discretion of the superintendent.
+- All State 4-H Horse rules will be followed regardless of circumstances. - Ribbons will be awarded using the American Ribbon System which is a placing system. - Stallions over one year of age will not be allowed to show in any class. - All Exhibitors must comply with county regulations and rules set by Montezuma County Fair Board.

+- There are three division, English, Western and Ranch Horse.
+Exhibitors may show in all divisions but must declare the Divisions in which they wish to take points in for Over All Awards before the start of the show Entries must be made online at montezuma.fairentry.com by July 10 by 4:00 p.m. - Jumpers in open class are not levels tested and will be jumping at their own risk. - Youth Open Class Division (age 8 and under) - Junior Open Class Division (8 to 10) - Intermediate Open Class Division (11 to 14) - Senior Open Class Division (15-18) - Adult Open Class Division (age 18+) - Classes may be combined, added, or dropped at the discretion of the superintendent.
 A walk trot group will be offered for each class, at the discretion of the superintendent.

-Section CCC: Western
+Section CCC: WESTERN

 - Western Horsemanship

 - Western Reining

+- Western Pleasure

 - Trail

-Section DDD: English
+Section DDD: ENGLISH

 - English Equitation

 - English Control

+- English Pleasure

 - Trail

-Section EEE: Working Ranch Horse
+Section EEE: WORKING RANCH HORSE

-- Ranch Pleasure

-- Ranch Trail
+- Ranch Pleasure - Ranch Trail

-- Cow work- Class TBD depending on Levels tests completed.
-Must be level 2 to compete.
+Cow work- Class TBD depending on cattle availability.

-Department M: POULTRY
+Department K: POULTRY

-- Open Class entries will be made online at montezuma.fairentry.com by July 11 in order to provide cooping.
+- Open Class entries will be made online at montezuma.fairentry.com by July 10, 2025 in order to provide cooping.
 Late entries may be accepted at the discretion of the superintendent. - All entries shall include the sex of the bird, age of the bird, breed, and variety.
-No entry will be accepted unless accompanied by the entry fee. - All entries will be released on Sunday, August 4, at 10:00 a.m.
+No entry will be accepted unless accompanied by the entry fee. - All entries will be released at the end of fair week, date and time will be specified on fair schedule.
 Open entries may be released day of show at the discretion of the superintendent. - Any bird showing symptoms of disease or parasites of any kind will not be permitted in the barns.
-If disqualified, all entry fees will be forfeited. - Definitions: Poultry: cock & hen birds over one year; cockerel & pullet under one year; breeding trio one male, two females. - Grand Champion Open Class Fowl exhibit will be named from the champions in each breed. - Additional fowl classes will be established as warranted by entries. - Definitions and Judging procedures as described in the latest edition of the A.P.A. and A.B.A.
+If disqualified, all entry fees will be forfeited.

+- Definitions: Poultry: cock & hen birds over one year; cockerel & pullet under one year; breeding trio one male, two females. - Grand Champion Open Class Fowl exhibit will be named from the champions in each breed. - Additional fowl classes will be established as warranted by entries. - Definitions and Judging procedures as described in the latest edition of the A.P.A. and A.B.A.
 Shall apply to all entries.

-Section FFF: Chickens - Large Fowl
+Section FFF: CHICKENS - LARGE FOWL